Acacia terminalis

 Acacia terminalis (sunshine wattle) is a shrub or small tree to 6 m in height.
 It is an Australian native whose range extends through New South Wales, Victoria and Tasmania.
+Common names are cedar wattle (also used of Acacia elata), elata wattle, mountain hickory (also used of Acacia obliquinervia) and peppermint-tree wattle.

 Four subspecies have been recognised, although there are additional hybrids, especially around Sydney: